Utility Avoidance

 The EUS Superuser Standard, Built for the Scottish Water Supply Chain

-The ZS Superuser course follows the same two-day structure and assessment framework as Sygma's EUS Superuser course, with one important difference: the delivery is mapped to the Scottish Water Zero Strike Initiative (ZSI) framework.
+The ZS Superuser training course follows the same two-day structure and assessment framework as Sygma's EUS Superuser course, with one important difference: the delivery is mapped to the Scottish Water Zero Strike Initiative (ZSI) framework.
+This cat and genny training teaches delegates how to locate utility services, operate cat and genny equipment to the required standard, and coach others in safe excavation practices.

 Scottish Water's Zero Strike Initiative sets specific standards for how utility location and avoidance work is planned, documented, and carried out across its supply chain.
+Delegates learn to use cable avoidance tools (CAT) and signal generators (genny) to locate buried services and underground utilities safely, avoiding danger from underground services during excavation work.
 The ZSI Operators' Guide, the minimum locator standard, and Scottish Water's company-specific policies are all embedded into the delivery.

-Delegates leave with the same advanced capabilities as EUS Superuser completers (advanced location, strike investigation, coaching, and assessment competency) but with content, documentation, and case studies specific to Scottish Water operations.
+Delegates leave with the same advanced capabilities as EUS Superuser completers (advanced location, utility strike investigation, coaching, and assessment competency) but with content, documentation, and case studies specific to Scottish Water operations.
+The course develops practical skills in operating cat and genny equipment across all modes, interpreting utility drawings, and conducting best practice surveys to locate utility services in complex underground utility networks.

 Course at a Glance